emaslvcc/JavaCraft/um-submission/final-report.md

 In the final stages of our project, we managed to create a proper looking and well formatted pdf using markdown.
 We also learned how to use an API and how to draw a challenging flag using only UNICODE characters.
 Which were limited by the 16 ASCII colours.

+This project has been a very good start to our bachelor Computer Science and helped a lot with getting used to working on university projects.

 <div style="page-break-after: always;"></div>

 ## Who Did What?